Bougy-Villars

 Bougy-Villars is a municipality in the Swiss canton of Vaud, located in the district of Morges.

 History

 Bougy-Villars is first mentioned in 996 as in villa Balgedelco.
 Starting in 1285 and until the end of the 19th century, it was known as Bougy-Milon.
 Thereafter, it was known as Bougy until 1953, when it became Bougy-Villars.
+Originally a wine growing village, by the 21st century, Bougy-Villars had gained a reputation as a scenic and affluent residential area.

 Geography

 Bougy-Villars has an area, As of 2009, of 1.77 km2.
 Of this area, 0.68 km2 or 38.4% is used for agricultural purposes, while 0.4 km2 or 22.6% is forested.
 Of the rest of the land, 0.69 km2 or 39.0% is settled (buildings or roads), 0.01 km2 or 0.6% is either rivers or lakes.

 Of the built up area, housing and buildings made up 9.6% and transportation infrastructure made up 5.1%. while parks, green belts and sports fields made up 23.7%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 9.0% is used for growing crops and 5.6% is pastures, while 23.7% is used for orchards or vine crops.
 All the water in the municipality is flowing water.

 The municipality was part of the Aubonne District until it was dissolved on 31 August 2006, and Bougy-Villars became part of the new district of Morges.

 The municipality is located in Côte wine growing region.
 The village is situated between Rolle and Signal-de-Bougy.